-As you now understand that the majority of the route on Kargil to Padum will not have any signal, it is always better to inform the family about your plan and whereabouts before leaving Kargil and Padum respectively.
+As you now understand that the majority of the route on Kargil to Padum will not have any signal.
+Hence, it is always better to inform the family about your plan or whereabouts before leaving Kargil and Padum, respectively.
 It is always better to inform them upon reaching Kargil and Padum too.

 Over information is always much better than no information in places like Ladakh, Spiti Valley, and Zanskar Valley.

 I know you might feel that you are on a relaxing trip and not to report things to your family about anything and everything.
 However, PLEASE believe me when I say you MUST do it because bad time never comes knocking the door.
 I have been personally involved or have known enough untoward incidents while running this blog, where merely knowing the locations of the loved ones could have resulted in some different circumstances :).

 Are you also planning to travel into the remote corner of the Zanskar by trekking to Phuktal monastery?